 1. If an employee specified in paragraph (a) of subsection 3 is required to be on duty for 24 hours or more, the employer and employee may agree in writing to exclude from the employee's wages a regularly scheduled sleeping period not to exceed 8 hours if adequate sleeping facilities are furnished: (a) By the employer of an employee described in subparagraph (1) of paragraph (a) of subsection 3; or (b) In the home in which an employee described in subparagraph (2) of paragraph (a) of subsection 3 provides personal care services, as applicable.
-2. If the sleeping period is interrupted by any call for service by the employer of or service to a person to whom the employee provides personal care services, the interruption must be counted as hours worked.
-If the sleeping period is interrupted by any call for service by the employee may call for service by the employee or for service to a person to whom the employee provides personal care services in the home in and 2: (a) Apply only to: (1) An employee who is on duty at a residential facility for a group of similarly situated persons who require supervision, care or other assistance from employees at the residential facility; and (2) An employee of an agency to provide personal care services in the home who is on duty. (b) Do not apply to a firefighter, a member of a rescue or emergency services crew or a peace officer, including, without limitation, a correctional officer.
-4. As used in this section: (a) "A group of similarly situated persons" includes, without limitation, a group of: (1) Persons with a mental illness; (2) Persons with a physical disability; (3) Persons with an intellectual disability; (4) Persons who are elderly; (5) Persons recovering from alcohol or drug abuse; (6) Children in foster care; and (7) Children in a program to address emotional or behavioral problems. (b) "Agency to provide personal care services in the home" has the meaning ascribed to it in NRS 449.0021. (c) "On duty" means any period subsection 3, the employee; or othe assistanc
+2. If the sleeping period is interrupted by any call for service by the employer or for service to a person to whom the employee provides personal care services, the interruption must be counted as hours worked.
+If the sleeping period is interrupted by any call for service by the employer or for service to a person to whom the employee provides personal care services to such an extent that the sleeping period is less than 5 hours, the employee must be paid for the entire sleeping period.
+3. The provisions of subsections 1 and 2: (a) Apply only to: (1) An employee who is on duty at a residential facility for a group of similarly situated persons who require supervision, care or other assistance from employees at the residential facility; and (2) An employee of an agency to provide personal care services in the home who is on duty. (b) Do not apply to a firefighter, a member of a rescue or emergency services crew or a peace officer, including, without limitation, a correctional officer.
+4. As used in this section: (a) "A group of similarly situated persons" includes, without limitation, a group of: (1) Persons with a mental illness; (2) Persons with a physical disability; (3) Persons with an intellectual disability; (4) Persons who are elderly; (5) Persons recovering from alcohol or drug abuse; (6) Children in foster care; and (7) Children in a program to address emotional or behavioral problems. (b) "Agency to provide personal care services in the home" has the meaning asc